JudgeZ/Python-for-Power-Platform/docs/user-manual/03-cli-usage.md

 - `--host`: Overrides the Dataverse host.
 When omitted, the CLI falls back to the profile setting or the `DATAVERSE_HOST` environment variable.
 You can supply either a bare hostname (`org.crm.dynamics.com`) or a full URL with scheme (`https://org.crm.dynamics.com`).
 - `--top`: Many list commands expose the OData `$top` parameter to limit returned records; leaving it blank uses the server default (typically 100).
 - `--select`, `--filter`, `--orderby`: Dataverse list commands accept the corresponding OData query parameters to shape the result set.
+- `--endpoint`: Connector commands switch between the legacy `powerapps` routes and the ARM-style `connectivity` endpoints.
+The default `auto` mode tries connectivity first and falls back when the tenant does not expose the new API.

 All commands support `--help`, which prints the description and option defaults drawn from the CLI docstrings.
 The regression tests in this repository verify that the help output stays informative.